yuxwind/epsilonResnet/README.md

 + The compressed model: compressed\_model\_303420.data-00000-of-00001, compressed_model_303420.index

 ### Test on compressed models
-Here is an example to test on CIFAR-10 datasets.
+Here is an example to test on CIFAR-10 dataset.
 The script cifarCompressedResnet.py builds a standard ResNet based on the structure information file.
 It will do inference on the compressed model.
 The scripts on other datasets are also provided.

 Usage: